Rockrayhan/travel-frontend-task/README.md

 * Used React Router v6
 * Used Activelink for better User Experience
 * Used IsLoading to show loading while data is being fetched
-* Used Comment in complex parts of codes.
+* Used Comment in complex parts of codes and for better understanding.